aws-samples/serverless-coffee-workshop/instructions/content/4-Advanced/order-metrics-handling-intro/_index_.en.md

 ### 1. Launch the AWS CloudFormation template

-This workshop can be run inside your own AWS accounts.
-To enable you to follow the workshop, we need to set up and configure a number of AWS services.
-We have made provisioning these services as simple as possible.
+This section has its own CloudFormation template that is separate from the core stack.
+You'll need to follow the steps below to deploy the resources required for this module.

 {{% notice info%}}